rp-rs/rp-hal/README.md

 to 'mount' the device, like you would a USB Thumb Drive.

 *Step 4* - Use `cargo run`, which will compile the code and started the specified 'runner'.
-As the 'runner' is the elf2uf2-rs tool, it will build a UF2 file and copy it to your RP2040.
+As the 'runner' is picotool, it will flash your compiled binary over USB.

 ```console
 $ cargo run --release --features "critical-section-impl,rt,defmt" --example pwm_blink